CPK Insurance

 • New York's insurance market is regulated by the New York State Department of Financial Services, so buyers should confirm coverage forms and carrier filings through the DFS process.

-• New York requires businesses to maintain proof of general liability coverage for most commercial leases, so tenants should be ready to show evidence of liability coverage before signing space agreements.
+• Most commercial leases in New York require proof of general liability coverage, so tenants should be ready to show evidence of liability coverage before signing space agreements.

 • Commercial auto minimum liability in New York is $25,000/$50,000/$10,000, which matters if an IT consultant uses a vehicle for client visits or equipment transport.